 This will connect the submissions of this form question to the Goldcast logic that places users into the groups they select.

-Note: The property name field is case sensitive and needs to match exactly with "ticket" for the group assignments to work properly.
+NOTE: The property name field is case-sensitive and needs to match exactly with the "ticket" for the group assignments to work properly.

-Lastly, click Update in the field editor to add this new ticket field into your form.
-Then click Save in the page's footer to save the form changes you've made.
+Lastly, click Update in the field editor to add this new ticket field to your form.
+Then click Save in the upper right corner to save the form changes you've made.